-- + The NUT Packager Guide, which presents the best practices for installing and integrating NUT, is also a good reading. - + The Prerequisites for building NUT on different OSes document suggests prerequisite packages with tools and dependencies available and needed to build and test as much as possible of NUT on numerous platforms, written from perspective of CI testing (if you are interested in getting updated drivers for a particular device, you might select a sub-set of those suggestions).
+The NUT Packager Guide, which presents the best practices for installing and integrating NUT, is also a good reading.

+The Prerequisites for building NUT on different OSes (or docs/config-prereqs.txt in NUT sources for up-to-date information) document suggests prerequisite packages with tools and dependencies available and needed to build and test as much as possible of NUT on numerous platforms, written from perspective of CI testing (if you are interested in getting updated drivers for a particular device, you might select a sub-set of those suggestions).